We’re here to support you

 We are ready to support you and process your business, although as you will appreciate things may take longer than our normal turnaround times that you are used to.
 Due to the current situation we would appreciate your patience as we process your cases.

-You will receive case updates from our email alerts and you can also log on to our broker portal or case tracker facility to see an up to date status of your cases.
+You will receive case updates from our email alerts and you can also log on to our broker portal or case tracker (for mortgage administrators) facility to see an up to date status of your cases.

 We would ask during this challenging period that you refer to the self-service portals as much as possible rather than calling for the time being.